dqrobotics/matlab/CONTRIBUTING.md

 ## Case 2 (Very rare cases)
 - In some cases, your modifications would fail some tests because of incompatibility with the current version of [matlab-tests](https://github.com/dqrobotics/matlab-tests) and/or [matlab-examples](https://github.com/dqrobotics/matlab-examples).
 In thoses cases, you would propose changes in [matlab-tests](https://github.com/dqrobotics/matlab-tests) and [matlab-examples](https://github.com/dqrobotics/matlab-examples) to make them compatible with your new version of the dqrobotics/matlab.
 -  Prof. Bruno Adorno and Prof. Murilo Marinho will review the changes proposed in both [matlab-tests](https://github.com/dqrobotics/matlab-tests) and [matlab-examples](https://github.com/dqrobotics/matlab-examples).
-They will accept the modifications in the master branch after all necessary adjustments if any.
+They will accept the modifications in the master branch after all necessary adjustments.
--  Then, they will test your dqrobotics/matlab pull request again.
-They will make adjustments if any until your pull request of dqrobotics/matlab  passes all the tests.
+-  Then, they will test your dqrobotics/matlab pull request making all necessary adjustments until your pull request of dqrobotics/matlab passes all the tests.
 After that, they will review deeply your modifications.
 -  Finally, Prof. Bruno Adorno and Prof. Murilo Marinho will accept your modifications in the master branch.